-What about SMEs that do not have to pay the levy?
+What about SMEs that do not pay the Apprenticeship Levy?

-Employers who do not pay the apprenticeship levy will not need to use a digital account to pay for apprenticeship training and assessment until at least 2019.
+Employers who do not pay the apprenticeship levy now also need to use a digital account to pay for apprenticeship training and assessment.
+This came into being from January 2020.

 However, they will be asked to contribute a ‘small proportion’ of funding toward the cost of their apprenticeship training.
 The employer will make an initial payment to the training provider and the Government will then pay the difference.